sada-kubsad/WhatTheHack/041-VirtualWAN/Coach/02-vpn.md

 ```

-The above commands turns [this config file](https://github.com/sada-kubsad/WhatTheHack/blob/master/041-VirtualWAN/Coach/csr_config_2tunnels_tokenized.txt) into the following config being applied to CSR for Hub 1:
+The above commands turns [this config file](https://github.com/sada-kubsad/WhatTheHack/blob/master/041-VirtualWAN/Coach/csr_config_2tunnels_tokenized.txt) into the following config being applied to Branch 1 CSR:
 ```
-# Before you can apply the configuration below, enable DNA licensing by running the below.
+# Note: Before you can apply the configuration below, enable DNA licensing by running the below.
 This is required so that the crypto ikev2... command gets enabled:

 config t
 license boot level network-essentials addon dna-essentials